-Using full-color photos, detailed drawings, and clear step-by-step instructions, Learn to Timber Frame is a guidebook for beginners, showing exactly how to build one small timber-frame structure that’s suitable for use as a cabin, studio, or even a workshop for future projects.
+Using full-color photos, detailed drawings, and clear step-by-step instructions, Learn to Timber Frame (Storey Publishing, 2016) is a guidebook for beginners, showing exactly how to build one small timber-frame structure that’s suitable for use as a cabin, studio, or even a workshop for future projects.
 Expert Will Beemer takes readers through the entire framing process, beginning with timber sourcing and ending with a finished building.
 He lays out the tools and costs of this undertaking, and he also explains how to modify the structure to suit your needs and location by adding a loft, moving doors or windows, changing the roof pitch, or making the frame larger or smaller.
 After following his instructions, you’ll end up with a beautiful building, as well as solid timber-framing skills that you can use for a lifetime.

 Timber Framing vs. Stick Framing